Should you major in history?

 Tips for success as a history major

-- Stay organized: History involves a lot of reading, research, and writing.
-Use planners, apps, or other tools to manage deadlines and assignments.
+- Stay organized: History involves a lot of reading and research.
+Use planners, apps or other organizational tools to manage deadlines and assignments.

-- Engage with professors: Building relationships with your instructors can lead to mentorship, research opportunities and strong letters of recommendation.
+- Engage with professors: Building relationships with your instructors can lead to mentorship and beneficial research opportunities.

 - Network: Join history clubs, attend lectures or conferences and connect with alumni to learn about different career paths.